-One approach to the CSP would be to identify two or three major events / occurrences / processes in your professional experience and document them, including supporting, data-informed analysis from as many of the 7 competency domains as are pertinent (in most organizational situations, several of them will be relevant).
+One approach to the CSP would be to identify two or three major events / occurrences / processes in your professional experience and document them, including supporting, data-informed analysis from as many of the competency domains as are pertinent (in most organizational situations, multiple competency domains will be relevant).
 Through this process, you should synthesize your understanding of the competency areas and how they work together across your professional practice.
 Think of the document as you would a woven tapestry.
 While it takes a number of different threads (the competency areas, seminal literature, your experiences, processes you engage in) to make up the pattern, when it is complete the overall perspective is an elegant, woven cloth, not the individual threads.
-This represents true synthesis and is preferable to trying to find a way to edit / revise / bolt your seven critical reflections into one big written document.
+This represents true synthesis and is preferable to trying to find a way to edit / revise / bolt your critical reflections into one big written document.

 The Critical Synthesis Paper (CSP) should also contain the following elements:

-- A synthesis of how theoretical constructs from the seven competencies are applied and demonstrated throughout your professional practice.
+- A synthesis of how theoretical constructs from the competencies are applied and demonstrated throughout your professional practice.